-EUI Researchers: Text Revision
+EUI Researchers: Text Revision and Feedback

 The EUI Text Revision Service helps PhD and LLM researchers to develop their academic writing, and express their ideas more effectively.
 All texts that are sent to this service are revised by teachers of Academic Writing.
 The service is not a proof-reading service.

 Who can have their work revised by the Service?